-Disneyland Theme Parks Reopen This Month — Here's What You Need to Know
+Disneyland Theme Parks Reopen This Week — Here's What to Expect

 Editor's Note: Travel might be complicated right now, but use our inspirational trip ideas to plan ahead for your next bucket list adventure.
 Those who choose to travel are strongly encouraged to check local government restrictions, rules, and safety measures related to COVID-19 and take personal comfort levels and health conditions into consideration before departure.

 Over a year after the California theme parks closed amid the coronavirus pandemic, Disneyland Park and Disney California Adventure Park will finally reopen on April 30.
 Thousands of cast members will return to work and welcome guests back to the parks and hotels this week — with a number of new health and safety measures in place, of course.